cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     The lab environment is very simple, there is only one VLAN available:

-    ***VLAN:*** rhevm
+    ***Network:*** ovirtmgmt

 1. Click on the next sub tab ***Customize***

     This allows to reconfigure certain settings inside the virtual machine.
-For this lab, we keep them all empty
+For the purpose of this lab, we keep them all empty

 1. Click on the last sub tab ***Schedule***